ipedrazas/dotmarks/README.md

 > vagrant plugin install vagrant-hostupdater

+In case you want to enable nfs, you can uncomment out the following line:

+> config.vm.synced_folder '.', '/vagrant', nfs: true

-The project uses NFS to speed up read/write access.
+NFS speeds up read/write access.
 Nfs comes pre-installed in OS X and to install in Linux you only need these 3 packages:

 > nfs-common nfs-kernel-server portmap

-In case you want to disable nfs, you can comment out the following line:

-> config.vm.synced_folder '.', '/vagrant', nfs: true

 Once you have double checked that you have all the dependencies installed or you have configured the environment accordingly, just type the following command: